CQCL/hugr/specification/hugr.md

 1. The `main` function takes one `Array<N, Qubit>` input and has one output of the same type (the same statically known size).
-2. All Operations that have a `FunctionType` involving `Qubit`:
-    1. Have as many `Qubit` input wires as output.
+2. All Operations that have a `FunctionType` involving `Qubit` have as many `Qubit` input wires as output.
-    2. Guarantee semantics that when filtered to `Qubit` only, there is a bijection such that the _nth_ input maps to the _nth_ output.

-This means we can treat all `Qubit` operations as returning all qubits they take in.
+With these constraints, we can treat all `Qubit` operations as returning all qubits they take in.
+The implicit bijection from input `Qubit` to output allows register allocation for all `Qubit` wires.
 If further the program does not contain any `qalloc` or `qfree` operations we can state the program only uses `N` qubits.

 ### Higher-order (Tierkreis) Extension